Non-Discrimination and Equal Opportunity

 |US Dept of Education, Office for Civil Rights

 The College's complaint resolution procedures applying to:

 - staff can be found in Chapter 11 of the Employee Handbook,

 - students can be found in the Student Conduct Policies and Procedures section of the Student Handbook,

-- instructional staff can be found in section II.C.1 of the Faculty and Instructional Staff Handbook and
+- faculty and instructional staff can be found in section II.C.1 of the Handbook for Instructional Staff and

 - sexual violence, harassment, stalking and intimate-partner violence (including domestic violence and dating violence) complaints can be found in the Sexual Assault and Harassment Policy

 If you do not feel comfortable with any of these options, the Swarthmore College Hotline, 866-292-7713, is another avenue you may choose.
 This toll-free line is available 24/7 and there will always be someone available to speak with you.
 The line is managed by an outside company that will listen to your concern and direct it to the appropriate college official for prompt and corrective action.
 You may remain anonymous or you may choose to identify yourself.
 Regardless of your decision, your information will be documented and addressed appropriately.

 Swarthmore prohibits retaliation against anyone who makes a good faith effort to appropriately disclose perceived wrongdoing and the College makes every effort to redress such situations.
 In all cases, members of the community should report their concerns when they feel they are being subjected to unethical, illegal, or unsafe activities or when they become aware of such activities going on at the College.